rLegacy/notes/DragonHeist/initial characters.md

     - When you wear medium armor, you can add 3, rather than 2, to your AC if you have a Dexterity of 16 or higher.

 ## proficiencies:
 - armor:
     - light
     - medium
     - shields
 - weapons:
     - simple
     - martial
-- skills: (choose 1, prof bonus is doubled. deft explorer -> canny)
+- skills:
     - Athletics
     - Survival
     - Perception (doubled prof bonus, canny)
     - Nature
     - Animal Handling
     - Stealth
 - saving throws:
     - str
     - dex
 - tools:
     - Güiro (fancy clacker frog)
 - languages:
     - Common
     - Halfling
     - Gnomish <??>